Southfield Dog Park, Union Point, 25 Memorial Grove Ave, Weymouth, MA 02190, USA

 The former Naval Air Station is now being developed as Union Point, with a variety of uses.
 The transformation is far from complete, which makes this a fascinating place to visit.
 Old barracks, bunkers, and other buildings, plus fences, roads and gates offer glimpses of the military past.
 Please be mindful of private property.

 Also of interest, immediately adjacent, is Shea Field Memorial Grove, dedicated in 1997.
 It’s hard to miss the A4D-2 Skyhawk jet mounted there!
-The Grove commemorates Navy Commander John J. Shea, as well as the Naval Air Stations at Quantum and South Weymouth, and the men and women who served there.
+The Grove commemorates Navy Commander John J. Shea, as well as the Naval Air Stations at Squantum and South Weymouth, and the men and women who served there.
 The park also honors 32 recipients of the Congressional Medal of Honor.

 Habitats and Wildlife

 Open fields, wetlands, and relatively young woodlands.
 Pine, oak, beech, red maple and white birch.
 An example of what happens when nature is allowed to take control of lands that were once cleared.
+The property lies within the watershed of the Weymouth Back River.
+Its waters flow northeast toward Whitman’s Pond and the Weymouth Back River.
+The Weymouth Back River flows for about 10 miles, and empties into the Atlantic Ocean at Hingham Bay, just south of Grape Island and Slate Island.

 Historic Site: No